surfactants/json-to-sqlite/README.md

 ## caveats

-- One table per json file
+- Each table must be defined in its own JSON file.
-- Each JSON file must begin with a dummy entry, formatted as `"KEY":"TYPE"`
+- Each JSON file must begin with a dummy entry, formatted as `"KEY":"TYPE"` (i.e. `"COUNT":"INT"`)
 - Primary key must be identified in the type string (i.e. `"NAME" : "TEXT PRIMARY KEY NOT NULL"`)

-- Files describing tables with binary data have additional requirements:
+### Files describing tables with binary data have additional requirements:
 - **the dummy entry** requires a `"DATA":"BLOB"` field!
 - **all regular entries** require a `"FILENAME":"dir/EXAMPLE_NAME"` field!
 - These files are to be stored in `binary/`.
 - The data to which they point are to be stored in `binary/blob/`
   - (subdirectories are always acceptable, just make sure it is recorded in the manifest.)
 - The filenames defined in the JSON files *must exist*, or else the program will undergo rapid unplanned disassembly.